springboot-microservices-project/.github/profile/page/gateway-service/page/gateway-cors.md

 - application.yml
 ```

 # rules of enable CORS in Springboot microservices architecture:
 # - on api gateway-service, implement global cors for accepting the url : front end
 # - on every microservices, implement global cors for accepting the url : api-gateway-service
 # - on every microservices, dont use @CorsOrigin on every endpoint, because that annotation will generate duplicate key on http response header, thats will make the browser cannot accept the http response
+spring:
   cloud:
     gateway:
       globalcors: